marie-lourdes/leperlier-marie-lourdes-app-web-pay-my-buddy-P6/README.md

 See the file of logging in folder log of project or use Postman after running application

 ### Debugging
- For testing code without run application:
+ For debbuging
-Use  Maven CLI 'mvn test or mvn verify  changing before the datasource.url bdd for testing
+Use  Maven CLI 'mvn test or mvn verify